 - Let’s you view behaviour on an individual basis for your prospects and customers in the Customer Hub

 ConvertKit has become a very popular email marketing tool in the past few years because of its simplicity and powerful features.
-With an easy, modern UX, you can handle just about everything you can with email tools that appear far more intimidating.
+With a smooth, modern UX, you can handle just about everything you can with email tools that appear far more intimidating.
 Email marketers use ConvertKit to send targeted emails based on past email behaviour.

 Another popular email tool, Drip lets you set up automated emails and targeted email campaigns.
 It’s a favourite in the B2B space, where guides, case studies, and white papers are frequently used to capture emails and trigger automation.
 Drip also includes a CRM that is great for ecommerce companies and lets you tag and identify different user actions.